darshil-kaneria/BoilerMake2020/README.md

 ## Run Instructions

+1) Go to our website: https://musicgenerationai.github.io/web/Main.html
-1) Upload your midi file to our website.
+2) Upload your midi file for analysis.
-2) Hit "play" to generate a brand new music sequence based on the theme of the midi you just uploaded.
+3) Hit "play" to generate a brand new music sequence based on the theme of the midi you just uploaded.

 ## Contributors
 Katherine Sandys, Darshil Kaneria, Vidit Shah.
 Additional reference links available on the website.